open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ## How to Write a Good README

-A `README.md` is an introduction to what your open source project is all about.
-A good `README.md` should be clear, concise, up-to-date, and detailed.
+A README file contains an introduction to what your open source project is all about.
+A good README should be clear, concise, up-to-date, and detailed.
 This file is located in your root directory and serves as the first impression for your contributors.

-Here are some things to consider inside your `README.md`:
+Here are some things to consider inside your README file:

 - project title and summary
 - brief instructions on how to setup the project
 - images of the app and/or code examples
 - tech and tools used in the project
-- link to the contributing guide
+- link to the contributing guidelines
 - link to the Code of Conduct
 - link to the open source license
-- link to community Discord, Slack group or GitHub discussions
+- link to community Discord, Slack group or GitHub Discussions

-A `README.md` is written in a markup language called [Markdown](https://www.markdownguide.org/).
-This is a popular language used in open source documentation like README's.
+A README file is written in a markup language called [Markdown](https://www.markdownguide.org/).
+This is a popular language used in open source documentation like READMEs.

-Here are a few examples of good `README.md` files:
+Here are a few examples of good README files:

 - [OpenSauced App](https://github.com/open-sauced/app/blob/beta/README.md)
 - [Astro documentation](https://github.com/withastro/astro/blob/main/README.md)